shellytalis/policy-model-tutorial/textAssets.md

 * 26 - submit_comment - describes the content of the button

 * 27 - my_comment_is - describes the content of the placeholder of the input

+Attached below are photos of the course of the interview.
+In each image, the variable is surrounded by its number.

 ### In case of *"Default"* web component